tacoavengers/hash-tables/README.md

 To resolve this problem, we can chain values together using Linked Lists.

 So, if a value exists at that index, we create a linked list tied to that index, and then insert as many nodes as needed to that linked list.

+#### What if we get a lot of collisions?

+If so, then we consider load factor & resizing.
+We need to know when to inscrease the size of our table.
+- Use load factor to determine when to expand or shrink.
+- Load factor = number of elements / number of slots